tmakij/cmake_too_many_generated_files/README.md

 ### Steps to reproduce with meson

-1. Run bash build.sh
+1. Run bash meson_build.sh

-If there is no error, you can increase the file count in gen_files.sh and run it again,
+If there is no error, you can increase the file count in gen_files.sh and run the script again.

 ### Steps to reproduce with cmake

-1. cd subprojects/big_project
-2. Run bash build.sh
+2. Run bash cmake_build.sh

 CMake handles the situation just fine.